Talking (and

 read about the Nordic Man, I received a great quantity of letters

-from-- I was about to write 'from all quarters of the world,' when
+from-- I was about to write 'from all quarters of the world,'

 I suddenly remembered that there would not be time for that, and

-that the lie would stick out-- a great quantity of letters, I say, from
+that the lie would stick out-- a great quantity of letters, I say,

 all sorts of people.
-I show at once how widely I am read, and what
+I show at once how widely I am read, and

 interest my handling of the great subject aroused.